Career as a Fashion Content Writer

 Roles and Responsibilities of a Fashion Content Writer

-Depending on the exact kind of writing, form, medium, and other factors, you may have to invest varying time and efforts.
+Depending on the exact kind of writing, form, medium, and other factors, you may have to invest varying time and effort.
 Say, a fashion magazine that talks about fashion trends and news may require more time and effort in research than a fashion brand’s product description.
 Nevertheless, what’s common in all kinds of verticals under fashion writing is this.
 You need to be equipped with equal creativity, fashion knowledge, research skills, and a mix of content strategy and planning.
-As your role of a fashion content writer, your responsibilities extend to the above skills too more than just writing.
+As your role of a fashion content writer, your responsibilities extend to the above skills too, more than just writing.

 Scope in the Industry